Alternatives to B Corp Certification - featured image 2.avif

 1. Other certifications & partners

-• 1% for the Planet was founded by the founder of Patagonia and it connects a variety of environmental organisations with companies who pledge to give 1% of their total sales to the cause.
+• 1% for the Planet was founded by the founder of Patagonia and it connects leading environmental organisations with companies who pledge to give 1% of their total revenue to the cause.
+We’ve just joined this initiative ourselves.

 • EU Ecolabel certifies all kinds of goods and services, this certification promotes Europe’s transition to a circular economy, evaluating product life cycles from start to finish following a stringent set of criteria that are certified by independent third-party bodies.